R1quelme/Desafio01-conceitosRN/README.md

 # or
 npm install

+# Enter in the IOS folder
+pod install

 # exit the IOS folder and run
 cd ios && arch -x86_64 xed . && CD ..